Investing glossary (plain-English guide)

 • Split / Reverse split

-• Changes the number of shares and the price per share, not the total value at that moment.
+• A split or reverse split changes the number of shares you hold and the price per share, without changing the total value of your holding at that moment.

 • T+1 / T+2